CalARVRCourse/hw2-ar-game/README.md

    * Go to Player Settings -> Other Settings
       * Change Package Name to: com.<your name>.<your project> example: com.johndoe.arboardgame
       * Set Minimum API Level to Android 7.0
-   * Select Vulkan in Graphic APIs, and remove then by pressing the '-' button
+   * Select Vulkan in Graphic APIs, and remove it by pressing the '-' button

  ![](/Instructions/vulkan.PNG)